mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

 CSS traditionally has sized things according to the physical dimensions of the screen.
 Therefore we describe boxes as having a `width` and `height`, position items from the top and left, float things left, assign borders, margin, and padding to the top, right, bottom, left, etc. The W3C [Logical Properties and Values specification](https://drafts.csswg.org/css-logical/) defines mappings for these physical values to their logical, or flow relative, counterparts — e.g. start and end as opposed to left and right/top and bottom.

-This is beyond the scope of this unit but more experienced developer may want to tak e a look at MDN's [Basic concepts of Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties/Basic_concepts).
+This is beyond the scope of this unit but more experienced developer may want to take a look at MDN's [Basic concepts of Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties/Basic_concepts).